Efficient Long-Text Understanding with Short-Text Models

 As expected, there is practically no difference between the \emph{Ordered} and \emph{Shuffled} settings in Fig.~\ref{fig:squad}(b).
 In contrast, LED$^{\mathcal{L}}$ which is similar in concept (due to the lack of global tokens) shows a significant drop when paragraphs are shuffled.
 This shows the possible effectiveness of the increased receptive field in LED, but only when the gold paragraph is relatively close to the prefix.

-\paragraph{Encoding the prefix} After showing the prefix is crucial for the encoder, we ask whether the decoder also needs access to the prefix or whether relevant information from the prefix can be infused into the chunk representations.
+\paragraph{Encoding the prefix} After showing the prefix is crucial for the encoder, we ask whether the decoder needs direct access to the prefix or whether relevant information from the prefix can be infused into the chunk representations.
 To test that, we finetune \sled{} as usual, but remove the prefix tokens from the final representation given to the decoder.
-The last bar in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b) shows that providing the decoder with prefix representations makes little difference if any at all, suggesting that indeed the encoder infuses the important information from the prefix into the encoded document tokens.
+The rightmost bar(s) in Fig.~\ref{fig:squad}(b) and Fig.~\ref{fig:hotpot}(b) shows that providing the decoder with prefix representations makes little difference if any at all, suggesting that indeed the encoder can infuse the important information from the prefix into the encoded document tokens.